3 Great Advantages of Going to a Career College in North Dakota

 For example, consider the following career sectors:

 - Business management and support—Low corporate tax rates and great technological infrastructure are just two of many reasons why companies and entrepreneurs love doing business in North Dakota.
 The region is even home to the only state-owned bank in America, which provides further business advantages that can't be easily attained elsewhere.
-That's why, between 2012 and 2022, the employment of North Dakotans in the business management sector is expected to grow by almost 33 percent—the highest rate of all sectors.
-Plus, over the same period, jobs in the finance and insurance sector are expected to rise in number by more than 16 percent.*
+That's why, between 2016 and 2026, the employment of North Dakotans in the business management sector is expected to grow by 32 percent—one of the highest rates of all sectors.
+Plus, over the same period, jobs in the finance and insurance sector are expected to rise in number by close to 15 percent.1

-- Healthcare and human services—From 2012 to 2022, this sector is expected to generate the highest number of new job openings in the state.
-In fact, about 12,420 new healthcare and social assistance jobs are projected to be created over that period, which represents employment growth of nearly 23 percent.* All of that growth is on top of an already huge industry.
-In 2015, this sector supported more than 61,000 jobs in North Dakota—the most of any industry.**
+- Healthcare and human services—From 2016 to 2026, about 11,626 new healthcare and social assistance jobs are projected to be created, which represents employment growth of nearly 20 percent.1 All of that growth is on top of an already huge industry.
+In 2016, this sector supported almost 59,000 jobs in North Dakota—the most of any industry.1

 - Technical and professional services—From graphic designers to engineers, all kinds of specialized professionals thrive in this state.
-In fact, this broad employment category ranks number two for projected job growth over the decade between 2012 and 2022.
-During that period, employment in this category is expected to rise by just over 27 percent.*
+In fact, this broad employment category is expected to see more than 20-percent job growth over the decade between 2016 and 2026.1

 - Educational services—In order to sustain their success, North Dakota's industries require a steady supply of qualified workers and professionals.
 So education is critically important.
-As a result, almost 4,000 new positions in education are expected to be generated from 2012 to 2022.*
+As a result, more than 2,400 new positions in education are expected to be generated from 2016 to 2026.1

 2. Anticipated Growth